SIZE:

 Sea colander is mainly used to prepare broths.
 Dried and flaked, it is used as a seasoning, for example in veggie pâté.

-It has a rather sharp taste and acts as a natural flavor enhancer.
+It has a rather sharp taste and acts as a natural flavour enhancer.